Film theory for teachers

 Who tutors the course?

-You’ll get a course book with activities, commentaries and course reading extracts.
-You’ll be able to print off, watch or listen to other course materials on the VLE.
+You’ll get a course book with activities, commentaries and course reading extracts, plus a dedicated website.

 What can I do when I finish the course?